12 min read

 The trade-off: setup and maintenance

 The honest downside of the WordPress route is setup complexity.
-You’re responsible for updates, backups, security, and performance optimization.
+You’re responsible for updates, backups, and security.
 That’s real overhead that Podia handles for you.

 But in 2026, most managed WordPress hosts include automatic updates, daily backups, and built-in caching.
 Tools like MainWP let you manage everything from one dashboard.
-The complexity gap between WordPress and a SaaS platform has closed significantly.
+The complexity gap between WordPress and a SaaS platform has closed significantly over the past few years.

-Who this is for: Creators generating consistent revenue ($2k+/month) who want to eliminate platform fees, build genuine community, and own their platform.
-Also good for anyone who wants to build a branded learning and community experience that looks nothing like every other Podia store.
+Who this is for: Creators generating consistent revenue ($2k+/month) who want to eliminate platform fees, build genuine student engagement, and own their platform long-term.
+Also a strong fit for anyone who wants a branded learning experience that looks nothing like every other Podia store.

 Pricing: $69/month (Basic), $119/month (Growth), $199/month (Pro), all billed annually.
 No transaction fees on any plan.

 The catch: It’s more expensive than Podia.
 The Basic plan limits you to 3 products and 1,000 active members.
-If you’re scaling a large audience, you’ll need the Growth or Pro plan quickly.
+If you’re scaling a large audience, you’ll move to Growth or Pro faster than you expect.

 Pricing: Free (with 5% transaction fee), Basic ($39/month, 5% fee), Pro ($119/month, no fee), Pro+ ($199/month).